DataDog/documentation/content/en/containers/kubernetes/tag.md

 {{% /tab %}}
 {{< /tabs >}}

 **Note**: Custom metrics may impact billing.
-See the [custom metrics billing page][4] for more information.
+See the [custom metrics billing page][3] for more information.

-## Pod annotations as tags
+### Pod annotations as tags

-Starting with Agent v6.0+, the Agent can collect annotations for a given pod and use them as tags to attach to all metrics emitted by this pod:
+Starting with Agent v6.0+, the Agent can collect annotations for a given pod and use them as tags to attach to all metrics, traces, and logs emitted by this pod:

 {{< tabs >}}
 {{% tab "Operator" %}}